5 Ways to Take Care of Yourself Emotionally

 Life happens, and your emotions are the expression of what is happening to you.
 Over the course of your life, you will experience numerous feelings.
 Many emotions will be familiar — those that occur on a regular basis and reflect the events of your daily life.
 Some will be less familiar, because the events these emotions express will be fewer and farther between, such as profound loss, tragedy, and death.

-Mastering your emotions is not only your personal responsibility, but is also a positive strategy for getting through life in the best possible way you can.
+Mastering your emotions is not only your personal responsibility but also is a positive strategy for getting through life in the best possible way you can.
 When you have a healthy attitude about your feelings and how to express them, you are better equipped to get through events well, rather than feeling each time strong emotion hits that you are overwhelmed and incapable of handling the situation.

 Your emotions should ideally help you understand what is happening.
 Your mastery of emotion may take time to develop, but once it is acquired, you will no longer feel lost in the emotion of the moment.
 Rather, you will be able to see your emotional response as a way to understand what is happening and to rise above your immediate feelings in order to act appropriately for that specific situation.